sievericcardo/OslofjordRV/README.md

 - Install Java.
 - Get OslofjordDB up and running.
 - Set up a REST Endpoint for the "turbidity" table with a GET method.
+	- Only need to get "temperature" and "record_number".
-- Set up an "example" table in Hasura (see SQL at bottom of README).
+- Set up an "example" table in Hasura (see SQL below).
 - Set up a REST Endpoint for the "example" table with a POST method.
+- Set ut a REST Endpoint with a GET method, and manually write in query (see below).

 ## Execution